This page covers our approach and initiatives for stable supply.

 In order to ensure that the supply of products is not interrupted under any circumstances, SHIONOGI Group regularly assesses risks related to procurement from suppliers such as raw material manufacturers and manufacturing contractors, and takes measures such as promoting improvements, adding alternative suppliers, and establishing redundant procurement for high-risk suppliers.
 We have also set strict targets for product delivery indicators to strengthen our supply system so that we can deliver SHIONOGI products and services to patients and healthcare professionals in a stable manner.

-We support the Principles set out in PSCI[*1] (whose code of conduct we require business partners to comply with) and, by complying with Japanese subcontracting law and other relevant regulations, we ensure that procurement activity is founded on honesty, fairness, equity, and transparency.
+Moreover, we support the Principles set out in PSCI[*1] (whose code of conduct we require business partners to comply with) and, by complying with Japanese subcontracting law and other relevant regulations, we ensure that procurement activity is founded on honesty, fairness, equity, and transparency.
 At the same time, we work for sustained increase in corporate value so as to win still greater trust from our stakeholders.

 1. ※1